andrelandgraf/andrelandgraf/contents/articles/2023-07-01_why_you_shouldnt_use_useactiondata.md

 categories: [Remix.run]
 ---

 One of my favorite things about Remix is its ability to perform data mutations.
 Remix encourages the use of forms to describe mutations in a declarative way.
 However, there is one hook that I just can't seem to get along with: `useActionData`.
-In this post, I want to discuss why I believe you should carefully consider whether to use action data over a redirect or session cookie.
+In this post, I want to discuss why I believe you should carefully consider whether to use action data over a redirect with session cookie.

 ## Remix's mutation capabilities